PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 While X11 forwarding (via `ssh -X`) is usually sufficient to work with graphics on the HPC clusters, TurboVNC is a faster alternative.
 See the bottom of [this page](https://researchcomputing.princeton.edu/faq/how-do-i-use-vnc-on-tigre) for shells function to ease the setup.

 ## checkquota

 The `checkquota` command provides information about available storage space and number of files.
-While it's only 10 characters, given its frequent use you may consider reducing it to 2:
+While it's only 10 characters you may consider reducing it to 2 since it is used a lot:

 ```bash
 alias cq='checkquota'
 ```

-Another tip is to put the following in your `~/.bashrc` file to see your remaining space each time you login:
+Another tip is to put the following in your `~/.bashrc` or `myshortcuts.sh` file to see your remaining space each time you log in:

 ```bash
 if [ ! -z "$PS1" ]; then